WITH MB POLICE CHIEF

 The Faces of Manhattan Beach

-HOW LONG HAS MERCADO BEEN IN THE MANHATTAN VILLAGE?
+Q: HOW LONG HAVE YOU BEEN IN THE REAL ESTATE BUSINESS?

 MB WEEKLY – COMMENTARY: